romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a key consideration when writing scripts to manage multiple GitHub organizations and access rights?
+Q: What is a key consideration when writing scripts to manage multiple GitHub organizations and access rights?
 <details><summary>Show the answer</summary><p>

 - **Ensuring scripts are adaptable to handle diverse permission models and organizational structures**